 Fisheries Improvement Programme

-Thank you to all the clubs and fisheries who have submitted proposals they have all been forwarded to the Environment Agency.
-To date around 40% of these ideas have been supported, and have either been completed or are in the process of being delivered.
+Thank you to all the clubs and fisheries who have submitted proposals up until 16/2/22, they have all been forwarded to the Environment Agency and are now with staff in the relevant area.

-The programme was established in 2015 and since then the Agency has reinvested over £5million from anglers in projects that will directly benefit fish and fisheries.
-Last year, 162 projects were completed working with 374 partners, resulting in improvements to 127km of river and 23 barriers to fish passage being removed.
+The programme was established in 2015 and since then the Agency has reinvested over £6 million from anglers in projects that will directly benefit fish and fisheries.
+In 2020, 172 projects were completed working with over 200 partners, resulting in improvements to 37km of river and 123ha of stillwaters.
+10 barriers to fish passage being removed.

 The Fisheries Improvement Programme (FIP) together with the Angling Improvement Fund (AIF) provides an excellent way for the Environment Agency to reinvest fishing licence income in positive outcomes for anglers.
 They need to develop good projects and ensure fisheries money goes further and works harder.
 To identify and co-deliver work, the Agency wants to develop a log of ideas and welcomes input from partners via the Angling Trust’s portal.

 Angling clubs, fisheries managers and other partners can submit project proposals using the portal.
 The system will ask you some basic information about the type of works you are considering.
-To help you understand the type of projects that may be supported, the Agency has issued the following advice regarding the priorities:
+To help you understand the type of projects that may be supported, the Agency has issued the following criteria:

-- Angling benefits: water where the project is planned must be fished (or there is a demonstrable link).
+- Angling benefits: the water where the project is planned must be fished

 - Coarse, trout and eel habitat/passage: these are the key constraints for good fish populations, addressing them will result in more sustainable stocks and improved connectivity